denten-books/plain-text/0-chapter.md

 literature thrives.
 But the advent of computational textuality also means that the reading of texts may also involve the proactive deployment of tools like *tracert*, *xxd*, *pcap*, *ssh*, or *traceroute*.
-These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies.
-Plain text channels itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
+These tools "hop" across, "sniff" packets in, "burrow" through, "survey," "traverse," and "flood" network topographies.
+Plain text channels itinerant streams of data back into mangroves of comprehension *for* readers and writers, as the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

 Consequently, the book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
-Software engineers routinely architect technologies that aim at nothing less than a deep transformation (often phrased as a "disruption") of the social fabric: from the design of social media to the formation of massive shared archives.
+Software engineers routinely architect technologies that aim at nothing less than a deep transformation---often phrased as a "disruption"---of the social fabric: from the design of social media to the formation of massive shared archives.
 Because such "cultural techniques" are formative of our culture as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
 I mean a "literary system" as opposed to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
 In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.